Rsiriy/Pine-Script-Candlestick-Pattern-Identifier/README.md

 *Note that the "High" and "Low", regardless of candle properties, are absolutes and will always be above or below the candle body*

+## Installation

+My indicator is published in TradingView's public library and requires no installation.
+Simply search for "Candlestick Pattern Identifier" and it will be published under the username "Depsi".
+Simply click on the indicator to add it to any chart.

 ## Examples

 The examples below are indicators I created for one candle, two candle, three candle, and four candle patterns.
 I included all relevant declarations